-The smallest and most affordable model of the AKG series C (212/314/414) is a superb option for beginners as well as experts.
-If you desire premium quality with beautifully detailed recording on lead vocals and solo instruments, this is for you.
+The smallest and most affordable model of the AKG series C (212/314/414) is a superb option for beginners and experts.
+If you desire premium quality with beautifully detailed recordings of lead vocals and solo instruments, this is for you.

 Like the rest of the studio condenser microphones we have seen so far, AKG C214 has a large diaphragm and cardioid polar pattern.
 It uses the same capsule as the three times more expensive multi-pattern AKG C414.
 But the existence of only one polar pattern in C214 justifies the more affordable price tag.

 Conclusion: The top-rated professional AKG C214 can perform equally well with vocals and instruments.
 With excellent built quality, it guarantees a wonderful investment.
-If you decide to go for the full package that includes XLR cable, pop filter, and elastic spider suspension you will have to get over budget.
-It is one of the best studio microphones for those who want to build a career in recordings.
+If you decide to go for the full package that includes an XLR cable, pop filter, and elastic spider suspension, you will have to get over budget.
+It is one of the best studio microphones for those who want to build a career in recording.

 |Value for money:||9/10|

-These were our top picks for the best microphone for home recording studios in 2020!
+These were our top picks for the best microphone for home recording studios under 300 dollars!

 Whether you are looking for a mic in your new music studio, or singing, or recording, the above models will get the job done perfectly.
-The brands are well-known, the products widely used, and highly rated by professional and amateur musicians.
+The brands are well-known, widely used products, and highly rated by professional and amateur musicians.

-Keep in mind that before buying your studio microphone, you will have to invest in a decent audio interface.
-Only if you pick a studio microphone with a USB connection, you will avoid this purchase.
+Remember that before buying your studio microphone, you must invest in a decent audio interface.
+Only if you pick a studio microphone with a USB connection, will you avoid this purchase.
 As a USB mic is plugged directly into your desktop computer or laptop.

 In any case, an audio interface is or will be a necessity in your home recording studio, and that is for sure.
 Find how many instruments you will need to record at once, and buy an interface with Inputs/Outputs according to your needs.
 You can find more details about the best audio interfaces under $200, and the best Thunderbolt audio interface.

-There are a couple of things you will need in addition to start recording.
-Firstly, the shock mount is essential to absorb vibrations and a fabric pop filter between the sound source and the mic.
+There are a couple of things you will need in addition to starting recording.
+Firstly, the shock mount is essential to absorb vibrations, and a fabric pop filter between the sound source and the mic.
 Lastly, an XLR cable to connect to your audio interface.
 Happily, many studio microphones come in packages including those items.

 All microphones above, as well, all mics in the world, will work with any DAW.
 So whether you are using FL Studio, Ableton Live, or Logic Pro, there are no limitations or requirements.